 What is bankruptcy?

 Bankruptcy laws give those who have more debt than they can repay protection from creditors and a chance to eliminate their debts.
 Depending on the type of bankruptcy filed, you can discharge unsecured debts entirely or enter an organized repayment plan.
 There are several types of bankruptcies, but Chapter 7 and Chapter 13 are the most common forms that consumers can file.
 Chapter 11 is an option for those with a large and complicated cases.
-You can learn more about the pros and cons of bankruptcy here.
+Read the articles below for a explanation of the differences between different kinds of bankruptcy.

 A look at debt settlement